 Welcome to Songs and Stories from Home as we continue to share and remember the dream.

 In the news today is yet another murder of a young unarmed black man; killed by two white men who until visual evidence of the crime proved otherwise were questioned and then set free.

 The Civil Rights Movement of the 1950’s and 60’s became part of the American consciousness 65 years ago when a 14-year-old boy, Emmett Till, was kidnapped, tortured, and killed by two white men.
-Two white men found not guilty by a jury of their peers, in this case other white men, two white men who would later sell the story of their murdering ways to LOOK magazine for $3600.
+Two white men found not guilty by a jury of their peers, in this case other white men.
+The two white men who would later sell the story of their murdering ways to LOOK magazine for $3600.